keans/pushno/README.rst

         print(res)

-The validation of the user is optional, so if you are sure that the API key is working as expected, you can send the message directly.

 PushOver
 ^^^^^^^^

-Similarly, a message can be sent using PushOver as shown in the following:

 ::

-    import os

     from pushno.plugins import PushOverClient
     from pushno.messages import PushOverMessage

-    # get api key and user key from environment variables
-    PUSHNO_PUSHOVER_API_KEY = os.getenv("PUSHNO_PUSHOVER_API_KEY")
-    PUSHNO_PUSHOVER_USER_KEY = os.getenv("PUSHNO_PUSHOVER_USER_KEY")

     # prepare the pushover client
     client = PushOverClient(PUSHNO_PUSHOVER_API_KEY, PUSHNO_PUSHOVER_USER_KEY)